mhdzumair/tamilblasters_stremio_addon/README.md

+# :warning: Repository Archived :warning:

+**This repository has been archived and is no longer actively maintained.
+For the updated and active version, please visit [MediaFusion](https://github.com/mhdzumair/MediaFusion).**

+---

 # Disclaimer :warning: :warning: :warning:

 > The contents of these scripts and files are created for Educational Purpose.
 Use of the Add-on is at your own risk.